Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Main types of web self-service tools

-Web self-service isn’t one-size-fits-all.
-Different types serve different customer needs.
+Web self-service platforms are not one-size-fits-all; each type is designed to meet distinct customer needs.
 Here’s a detailed look at the most common types:

 Knowledge base

-Knowledge base software is a centralized online resource hub that provides organized, searchable information for customers, prospects, and support agents.
+Knowledge base is a centralized online hub that organizes and delivers searchable information for customers, prospects, and support teams.
+It typically includes resources such as FAQs, step-by-step guides, product manuals, tutorials, troubleshooting instructions, videos, and diagrams.

 For many businesses, the knowledge base is the primary point of contact for support, often accessed through a help center or embedded in product interfaces via widgets.

-There are various platforms available to support this process.
-For example, BoldDesk offers the best knowledge base software that helps teams create, manage, and share self-service resources with users.
+To simplify this process, platforms like BoldDesk provide the best knowledge base software that enables teams to create, manage, and share web-based customer self-service resources effortlessly.

 Customer portal

-Customer portal software is a secure, login-based platform where customers can access personalized content and self-service tools to manage their support needs autonomously.
+Customer portal software is a secure, login-based platform where users can access personalized content and self-service tools to manage their support needs autonomously.

 Through the portal, customers can: